-The main body of this Explanatory Note consists of four further sections accompanied by appendices that present example scenarios.
-In the main body, section 2 considers relevant data sources for identifying and assessing faults together with basic definitions of structural geology and faults.
-In section 3 the conceptualisation of faults and identification of pathways is described, along with an introduction to the example scenarios.
-Section 4 considers the assessment of how the presence of faults may influence the hydrogeological regime and how this may be assessed using numerical simulations.
-The example scenarios presented in the appendices are hypothetical cases of proposed project and groundwater assets, informed by Australian experience.
-The examples include workflows for different levels of impact due to faults, from essentially no faults or impact to more complex investigations.
+The main body of this Explanatory Note consists of four further Sections accompanied by Appendices that present example scenarios.
+In the main body, Section Two considers relevant data sources for identifying and assessing faults together with basic definitions of structural geology and faults.
+In Section Three the conceptualisation of faults and identification of pathways is described along with an introduction to the Example Scenarios.
+Section Four considers the assessment of how the presence of faults may influence the hydrogeological regime and how this may be assessed using numerical simulations.
+The Example Scenarios presented in the appendices are hypothetical cases of proposed project and groundwater assets, informed by Australian experience.
+The examples include workflows for different levels of impact due to faults, from essentially no faults or impact, to more complex investigations.

-2. Faults: data sources, definitions and geometry
+2. Faults: data sources, definitions, and geometry

-To assess the risks posed by LCM or CSG developments to groundwater assets and the role that faults play, information about faults is required.
+To assess the risks posed by LCM or CSG developments to groundwater assets, and the role that faults play, information about faults is required.
 This section considers data sources for that information.
 The definitions of faults and their attributes are then considered together with methods to display the geometry of faults and the degree of juxtaposition of geological units that faults cause.

 2.1.
-Data sources
+Data Sources

-A variety of pre-existing public domain data and private or confidential data will be available to project proponents for any proposed LCM or CSG development.
+A variety of pre-existing, public domain data, and private or confidential data will be available to project proponents for any proposed LCM or CSG development.
 Data types, coverage and availability will vary between greenfield and brownfield development areas, and it is important to address the potential for cumulative impacts.

-In many cases, proposed LCM or CSG developments will be placed in close proximity to existing, similar projects and there will be substantial structural and geotechnical assessment work available.
+In many cases proposed LCM or CSG developments will be placed in close proximity to existing, similar projects and there will be substantial structural and geotechnical assessment work available.
 This work can be a valuable contribution to the characterisation and assessment of the faulting relative to the stratigraphy and distribution of aquifers and aquitards and their geomechanical and hydrological properties in the area.
-Mature projects in which numerical models have achieved good calibration and reproducibility of water levels and inflows may provide analogues for nearby mines of similar geology.

 Proponents should outline and summarise the relevant data types and how they were used; assess their applicability or shortcomings; and describe a plan for the collection of new data if or as exploration for the development proceeds.
-Planning for data acquisition and/or presentation of the area of investigation should extend beyond the target coals (coal seams or excavations) and include the regions of the main environmental assets (aquifers, GDEs), as well as any intervening region between the assets and aquifers that may contain important faults, coal seams or excavations.
+Planning for data acquisition and/or presentation the area of investigation should extend beyond the target coals (coal seams or excavations) and include the regions of the main environmental assets (aquifers, GDEs), as well as any intervening region between the assets and aquifers that may contain important faults, coal seams or excavations.

 This section discusses the main data types for characterising a fault or fault network and assessing its potential influence on the groundwater system response.
 Because of the diversity of projects, it is not possible to comment on all the types of data that may be useful.
 As shown in Figure 3, different data types provide fault information at different scales.
-There is significant variability in fault properties at the small scale, and approaches that aim to measure large-scale properties that integrate the small-scale variability are more likely to be successful than those that aim to characterise the small-scale variation (Cook 2003).
+There is significant variability in fault properties at the small scale, and approaches that aim to measure large-scale properties that integrate the small-scale variability are more likely to be successful than those that aim to characterise the small-scale variation (Cook, 2003).
 In keeping with this observation, field approaches that integrate aquifer properties at a similar scale and in a similar manner to the risks being considered are recommended for use (Cook 2003; Doherty 2015), and useful examples of these types of analyses are provided in the literature by Mallants et al. (2018) and Underschultz et al. (2018).